We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 Director of Operations

-Mario brings diverse management experience managing operations across both traditional oil & gas and clean energy sectors, having worked with Falcon Oil, Falcon Bioenergy, Final Energy, New Rise Renewables and Old Rooster.
-Noted for his strong track record of driving efficiency, Mario has led diverse teams, streamlining processing procedures, and championed sustainability practices with a focus on optimizing resource consumption.
+Mario brings extensive experience managing operations, across both traditional oil & gas and renewable energy, from companies such as Fulcrum Bioenergy, Pinal Energy, New Rise Renewables and Safety-Kleen.
+Noted for his strong track record of driving efficiency, Mario has led diverse teams streamlining processes, improving productivity, reducing costs, and optimizing resource consumption.

 Tyler Spott